-My family could tell that I was anxious and perhaps more than a little stressed.
+My family could tell that I was perhaps more than a little stressed.
 I had done absolutely everything right the first time.
-So I was now questioning everything and reading food wrapper ingredients like they were award-winning books.
-It was my dad who told me point blank that I needed to calm down and relax because my anxiety and stress would not be good for the baby.
+So I was now questioning it all and reading food-wrapper ingredients like they were award-winning books.
+It was my dad that told me point blank that I needed to calm down relax because my anxiety would not be good for the baby.

 That was when I discovered meditation.
-I wanted and needed something in my life that would allow me to relax and calm my inner anxieties.
-After discovering meditation on the internet I did some simple research.
-I watched videos online and read through various websites.
+I wanted and needed something in my life that would allow me to relax and calm my inner alarmism.
+After discovering meditation on the internet, I did some simple research.
+I watched videos online and read various online articles.

-Having never done anything like this before I wondered whether I was doing it right.
-In reality I discovered that there really is no right way as everyone is different and the meditation practice that works for one will not necessarily work for you.
-I started with some guided meditations but then moved on to mala-bead meditations and then on to more mindful, zen-type meditation.
+Having never done anything like this before, I wondered whether I was doing it right.
+In reality I discovered that there really is no right way as each and everyone is different and whichever practice works for one will not necessarily work for another.
+I started with some guided meditations, as these seemed to less distracting; however, I soon moved on to mala bead meditations and then onto a more mindful, zen-type approach.

 Eight months down the line and just over a month before my baby was due my mother died.
 I watched as they turned off the life support machine and she took her last breath.
-It was a strange time for me because my family and I were grieving and also worried that the grief would cause premature labor.
-However, my daily meditations, strength and love for my unborn baby allowed me to mourn and process this traumatic event without anything untoward happening.
+It was a strange time for me, worrying myself and my family that the grief would cause premature labor.
+However, my daily meditations, strength and love for my unborn baby allowed me to grieve and process this traumatic event without anything untoward happening.

-Once my little boy arrived I not only felt so much love and happiness for my new family but also this gratitude for my meditation practice.
-I really believed that meditation helped me to be the mum that I wanted to be.
-It helps me in times of need and even now two and a half years down the line I really believe that the influence that meditation had on me during my pregnancy has rubbed off on my son.
+Once my little boy arrived I not only felt so much love and happiness for my new family, but also this gratitude for my meditation practice.
+I really believe that meditation helped me to be the mum that I wanted to be.
+It was there for me in times of need and even now, two and a half years down the line, I’m sure that the influence meditation had on me during my pregnancy has rubbed off on my son.

-Since having my son I have become a certified meditation teacher and mindfulness life coach.
-Meditation has really changed my life and it is one of the first things that I do in the mornings before continuing with my day.
-Something really feels off if I miss a day.
+Since having my son I have become a certified meditation teacher, and mindfulness/life coach.
+Meditation has really changed my life and it is one of the first things that I do each day.
+Something really feels off if I don’t.

 Meditation has allowed me to see the world in a new light.
 I am more mindful of myself and others, I take the time to enjoy every part of my day and create meditations out of the most mundane of tasks.
-In general I am a much more positive, calm and patient person which are vital characteristics in a mum.
+In general I am a much more positive, calm and patient person, which are vital characteristics in/to a mum.